NewsGuard: Examples

-NewsGuard's founders cautioned that its "Nutrition Label" should not be treated as an endorsement equivalent to the nutrition facts label from the Food and Drug Administration.
-As of March 2023, The Guardian Australia, ABC News Australia and The Australian had scored 100/100 when the service launched in Australia.
-As of June 2024, NewsGuard rated Fox News at 69.5, Breitbart News at 49.5, The New Republic at 92.5, Mother Jones at 69.5, and The Washington Post at 100.
+As of March 2023, The Guardian Australia, ABC News Australia, and The Australian had scored 100/100 when NewsGuard launched in Australia.
+As of June 2024, the service rated Fox News at 69.5, Breitbart News at 49.5, The New Republic at 92.5, Mother Jones at 69.5, and The Washington Post at 100.
 In 2024, it downgraded The New York Times from 100 to 87.5 for not distinguishing clearly enough between opinion and fact.
 As of December 2024, NewsGuard rated Newsmax and One America News Network at 20.
+The company issues corrections for erroneous ratings.
+When MailOnline objected to being listed as unreliable, NewsGuard admitted they were wrong on some counts, and the decision to list MailOnline as unreliable was reversed in 2019.